jongpie/NebulaLogger/README.md

 ### View Related Log Entries on a Record Page

-Within App Builder, admins can add the 'Related Log Entries' lightning web component to any record page.
+Within App Builder, admins can add the 'Related Log Entries' lightning web component (lwc) to any record page.
 Admins can also control which columns are displayed be creating & selecting a field set on `LogEntry__c` with the desired fields.

 -   The component automatically shows any related log entries, based on `LogEntry__c.RecordId__c == :recordId`
 -   Users can search the list of log entries for a particular record using the component's built-insearch box.
 The component dynamically searches all related log entries using SOSL.